 Here are the basic principles of this project, subject to evolution 😉

 - Focus on designers and institutions working beyond the Paris, Milan, London and New York industry circuit.
 There is more to the fashion world than these top four runways so curiosity may follow the elsewhere fashion weeks calendar.

 - No brand anonymity.
 As an art form, fashion has creators who deserve due attention.
 It’s important to engage with personalities, not merely corporate entities.

-- No explicit military style.
+- No camouflage.
 It’s not stylish, it glamorizes violent death.
 If anything, fashion should champion efforts to eradicate militarism and its many bedfellows of the –ism and –phobia variety.

 - No fur.